 As the Planning Commission considers NF's proposal, it is very important that it fully understand what NF proposes to do.
-NF claims to own 8.93 cubic feet per second ("cfs") of the Vulcan Ditch and the right to consume 393 acre feet ("af") per year.
-It proposes diverting the water from a headgate on Canyon Creek
+NF claims to own 8.93 cubic feet per second ("cfs") of the Vulcan Ditch2 and the right to consume 393 acre feet ("af") per year.3 It proposes diverting the water from a headgate on Canyon Creek

-&lt;sup>1 See, e.g., NF PUD Narrative at p.
+1 See, e.g., NF PUD Narrative at p.
 49, "Nutrient Farm values the natural environment and prioritizes responsible stewardship of the land.
 Ecology will guide Nutrient Farm's agricultural practices and the property's natural resources will be managed appropriately."
-The Vulcan Ditch has been decreed three priorities.
+2 The Vulcan Ditch has been decreed three priorities.
 The first priority was decreed in CA1319 for 6 cfs.
 The second priority was decreed in CA4004 for 4 cfs.
 NF claims ownership of 89.3% of those priorities, totaling 8.93 cfs.
 A third priority is decreed to the Vulcan Ditch for 0.13 cfs (known as the "Temple Enlargement"), which NF does not own and is irrelevant to its proposal.
+3 In Case No. W-2127, the former owner of the Vulcan Ditch first two priorities adjudicated approximately 1.5 miles upstream of the confluence with the Colorado River and running that water all the way to the south side of the Colorado River.
+Below is Table 2-1 from the Water Adequacy Report NF submitted with its PUD application, which shows the location of the headgate that NF proposes to use, the approximate course of the old ditch, and the proposed development area.

-&lt;sup>3 In Case No. W-2127, the former owner of the Vulcan Ditch first two priorities adjudicated a change case in which the consumptive use was quantified to be 440 af/year.
+3 In Case No. W-2127, the former owner of the Vulcan Ditch first two priorities adjudicated a change case in which the consumptive use was quantified to be 440 af/year.
 NF claims to own 393 af of the 440 af.
 The decree in Case No. W-2127 is attached as Exhibit A.